-Starting with this post, we are beginning a series of deep dives into the actual app store optimization efforts of industry leaders in the mobile world, analyzing apps and games alike.
+Starting with this post, we are beginning a series of deep dives into the actual ASO efforts of industry leaders in the mobile world, analyzing apps and games alike.
 Some of the biggest developers rely on ASO to augment their user acquisition efforts and maximize visibility on both the Apple App Store and Google Play Store.

-In this first head-to-head matchup, we’ll be comparing two games with enormous clout and market share in both stores, Call of Duty®: Mobile and PUBG MOBILE.
+In this first head-to-head matchup, we’ll be comparing two games with enormous clout and market share on both the stores – Call of Duty®: Mobile and PUBG MOBILE.

 What does successful ASO look like?
 The factors that are going to be the most important to look at will be the app name or title, the subtitle for iOS, and both the short and long descriptions for Android apps.
 Across both app stores, we can best measure the effectiveness of an app’s optimization efforts through App Power, category ranking, and estimated downloads from keyword rankings.

 We’re going to start by comparing the overall App Power and download estimates of these apps, taking a look at each game’s keyword rankings, and then considering each game’s category performance.
 Finally, we’ll give you the verdict on which title takes the crown in this head-to-head matchup.

 From an overhead perspective, both games have extremely high App Power scores.
 App Power is generated by AppTweak and indicates the authority an app has in the store.
 The higher the App Power, the more authority the app has, and the easier it will be to rank on certain keywords.
 The App Power takes into account daily downloads, overall category ranking, and competitiveness between different categories.
 In six months, the App Power score for PUBG MOBILE has moved up and down from 95 to 97, but Call of Duty® has been 99-100.